veryeli/antirepressioncrew/about.md

 ---
 layout: page
-title: The Frontlines are Everywhere
+title: About
 ---

+# The Frontlines are Everywhere!

 ## From pipelines to courtrooms to prisons, building strong movement defense.